It is the policy of PCOM to maintain an environment that is free of substance abuse by students, faculty and employees.

 The policy includes the following:

-When a student is suspected of being under the influence of alcohol or drugs, that student will be reported to the Student Affairs and appropriate actions will be taken.
+When a student is suspected of being under the influence of alcohol or drugs, that student will be reported to Student Affairs and appropriate actions will be taken.
 This may include referral to counseling support programs, suspension or termination of enrollment at PCOM.

 Graduate and professional education can be a time of great stress.
 A student may be unable to successfully adapt to these stresses and engage in potentially harmful coping mechanisms such as alcohol or drug abuse.
 The College policy on drug and alcohol abuse represents the intent of the College to enable students to resolve substance abuse problems by requesting and receiving compassionate, confidential professional assistance.